 Mixing With Massage Oil

-By itself, getting a massage is immensely relaxing and offers you numerous health benefits primarily because it helps to reduce stress.
+By itself, getting a massage can be immensely relaxing and offers you numerous health benefits primarily because it helps to reduce stress.
 When you mix massage oil with a few drops of essential oils, you will experience even more benefits.

 Massages with essential oils help boost your immune system, relax your nervous system, treat headaches and migraines and offer pain relief.